bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 General guidelines provided by Transifex itself can be found [here](https://docs.transifex.com/getting-started/translators).

 ### 1. Create a Transifex Account
 * Follow this [link](https://www.transifex.com/signup/) and create an account.
-Not much information is needed.
+Creating a Transifex account is free and not much information is needed.

 ### 2. Login and join the Bitcoin.org Translation Team